VAT Monitoring with Webhooks: Detect Invalid EU Registrations Automatically

 The first daily check will populate lastValid, lastCompanyName, and lastCompanyAddress.
 No event is fired on the first check — vatnode needs a baseline to compare against before it can detect a change.

-Step 2: register a webhook endpoint
+Step 2: receive the webhook delivery

 {